 But, being a parent includes promoting and supporting your child as well.
 As a young offspring, they will need their parents' help through the many different parts of child development.

 Children grow quickly from infancy to adulthood.
-But they will experience emotional, physical, social, and intellectual changes throughout.
+They will experience emotional, physical, social, and intellectual changes throughout their development.

-FAMILY-BASED ARRANGEMENT: There are advantages of arranging child maintenance yourself instead of the Child Maintenance Options.
+There are advantages of arranging child maintenance yourself instead of Child Maintenance Options.
 Find out how to arrange child maintenance using family-based arrangements.

-PARENTAL ORDER: Check how to become the legal parent of a child in the United Kingdom.
+Check how to become the legal parent of a child in United Kingdom.
 Find out how to get a parental order using the C52 acknowledgement form.

-UNDER 18: Stopping your child getting and drinking alcohol can be a challenge.
-Even so, you should be aware of underage drinking laws and the penalties.
+Stopping your children getting and drinking alcohol can be a challenge.
+Even so, you should be aware of UK underage drinking laws and the penalties for violations.

-Parenting and Your Parental Rights in the United Kingdom
+Parenting and Your Parental Rights in United Kingdom